Co-CEO & Leadership Updates for COVID-19

 The global outbreak of COVID-19 means we are all getting used to a new normal for the immediate future.
 This means a new way of working at CoorsTek.
 We are sharing our latest guidance with you through video to provide a more timely response to the rapidly changing situation.

 The ELT and our Global Response Team are doing everything possible to address questions and establish practical regional policies to ensure business continuity and ensure the safety of our employees.
 We have introduced travel and visitor policies, personal hygiene and social distancing guidance, pay provisions and a regular flow of communications.
 Please continue to check the Coronavirus Information intranet site for regular updates, including Health Tips from Dr. Jenna.
-You can access the site through the EHS site or on the intranet home page.

 We hope that everyone understands the importance of committing to these new ways of working to help keep our workplace and team members safe.
 This is a time when we are Better Today | Better Together | Better Tomorrow in every sense.